na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    *At this point also Morgana, King Arthur, Gilgamesh, Mulan, Persephone and Bellona all unironically step through a plot-convenience portal to 'crash the party'.
-You'd think Jorm would never let anybody interfere, so the party of nobodys wouldn't know where Tiamat / Merlin are, and yet here they are.
+You'd think Jorm would never let anybody interfere, so this group of nobodys wouldn't know where Tiamat / Merlin are, and yet here they are.
 And you know what?
 They unironically do fuck all in the scene except lecture and pander that everyone should get along (they don't even know about last-one-standing rule, they're just a fucking interruption).
 Complete waste of time and with way too many characters; they shouldn't be here both from a time-is-broken standpoint and from a metanarrative standpoint.*
    *Hell, Bellona has absolutely nothing to do with the scene, it's obvious she's been forced in as postergirl especially when she's already been established to not give a fuck about the Apocalypse, and just only wants to have fun in war (see Hera).*
    *How do plot conveience portals work to the extent of moving 6 people around, when everything is breaking?*
    *Mulan too?
 What's she got to do with this arc?*